Russian interference in the 2016 United States elections: U.S. counter-disinformation team

 The United States Department of State planned to use a unit formed with the intention of combating disinformation from the Russian government, but it was disbanded in September 2015 after department heads missed the scope of propaganda before the 2016 U.S. election.

 The unit had been in development for eight months prior to being scrapped.
 Titled the Counter-Disinformation Team, it would have been a reboot of the Active Measures Working Group set up by the Reagan Administration.
 It was created under the Bureau of International Information Programs.
 Work began in 2014, with the intention of countering propaganda from Russian sources such as TV network RT (formerly called Russia Today).
 A beta website was ready, and staff were hired by the U.S. State Department for the unit prior to its cancellation.

 U.S. Intelligence officials explained to former National Security Agency analyst and counterintelligence officer John R. Schindler writing in The New York Observer (published at the time by Jared Kushner) that the Obama Administration decided to cancel the unit, as they were afraid of antagonizing Russia.
-A State Department representative told the International Business Times after being contacted regarding the closure of the unit, that the U.S. was disturbed by propaganda from Russia, and the strongest defense was sincere communication.
+A State Department representative told the International Business Times after being contacted regarding the closure of the unit, that the U.S. was disturbed by propaganda from Russia, and believed the strongest defense was sincere communication.
 U.S. undersecretary of state for public diplomacy Richard Stengel was the point person for the unit before it was canceled.
-Stengel had written in 2014 that RT was engaged in a disinformation campaign about Ukraine.
+Stengel had written in 2014 that Russian news channel RT was engaged in a disinformation campaign about Ukraine.

 Russian Institute for Strategic Studies

 The Russian Institute for Strategic Studies began working for the Russian presidency after 2009.

-In April 2017, Reuters cited several unnamed U.S. officials as having stated that the Russian Institute for Strategic Studies (RISS) had developed a strategy to sway the U.S. election to Donald Trump and, failing that, to disillusion voters.
+In April 2017, news agency Reuters cited several unnamed U.S. officials as having stated that the Russian Institute for Strategic Studies (RISS) had developed a strategy to sway the U.S. election to Donald Trump and, failing that, to disillusion voters.
 The development of strategy was allegedly ordered by Putin and directed by former officers of the Russian Foreign Intelligence Service (SVR), retired SVR general Leonid Petrovich Reshetnikov being head of the RISS at the time.
 The Institute had been a part of the SVR until 2009, whereafter it has worked for the Russian Presidential Administration.

 The U.S. officials said the propaganda efforts began in March 2016.
 The first set of recommendations, issued in June 2016, proposed that Russia support a candidate for U.S. president more favorable to Russia than Obama had been, via Russia-backed news outlets and a social media campaign.
-It supported Trump until October, when another conclusion was made that Hillary Clinton was likely to win, and the strategy should be modified to work to undermine U.S. voters′ faith in their electoral system and a Clinton presidency by alleging voter fraud in the election.
+It supported Trump until October, when another conclusion was made that Hillary Clinton was likely to win, and the strategy should be modified to work to undermine U.S. voters' faith in their electoral system and a Clinton presidency by alleging voter fraud in the election.
 RISS director Mikhail Fradkov and Kremlin spokesman Dmitry Peskov denied the allegations.